Photographer? These 10 Things Will Drive You Crazy

 Enough said, we believe the idea is clear by now.
 What would normally seem like an inappropriate request from a professional, is a daily routine for us, photographers.

 Bookkeeping, taxes, answering emails, negotiating prices, setting prices, advertising, marketing, finding new clients, selling prints, submitting photos for contests… Seriously, all we want to do is what we’re good at – taking photos.
 Hiring someone else to do it would be just perfect, but what photographer can afford to do that?
-Luckily, Wix really simplifies the process of creating a sleek online portfolio and also offers mega useful tools for marketing and managing a photography business.
+Luckily, Wix really simplifies the process of creating a sleek photography website and also offers mega useful tools for marketing and managing a photography business.
 Blog, newsletters, social sharing, friendly SEO tools and even online booking and invoices – you name it, we have it.

 If only office workers had to carry their desktop computer, screen, keyboard, desk, coffee maker and what not to the office every single day – they’d know what our routine looks like.